scifir/scifir-units/README.md

 The **current version** of scifir-units is the **beta-version-2.0**.
 The version 1.0 has never been released because the version 2.0 was better by a great extent.
 The version 2.0 includes a better inheritance system and a wide simplification of all the programming of the library and, then, a better compilation and a saving of RAM for each instantiation of each class.
 Because of that reason, the version 2.0 has been preferred over the version 1.0.

+Here you can read how to install and use scifir-units, the reference of classes and functions can be read in the [reference of scifir-units](https://scifir.github.io/scifir-units/annotated.html).

 ### Team

 The **Scifir Collection** is developed by [Ismael Correa Castro](https://iarfen.github.io), a software developer of 32 years old.
 You can email him if you find bugs, you want to request new features, or have any other need, at ismael.correa.castro@gmail.com.
 His ORCID is 0009-0007-3815-7053, if you want to reference this work inside any publication.